MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 Ideally, monitor cost in real time or at least at a regular cadence to take action before the end of the month when costs are already calculated.
 Also monitor the monthly trend over time to stay in the budget.

 To make data-driven decisions, pinpoint which resource (at a granular level) incurs most cost.
 Also have a good understanding of the meters that are used to calculate usage of each resource.
-By analyzing metrics, you can determine if the platform is over-sized for instance.
+For example, by analyzing metrics, you can determine whether the platform is oversized.
 You can see the usage meters in Azure Monitor metrics.

 ### Optimize